Who are the stars heading to Wales for I’m A Celebrity…Get Me Out Of Here?

 “To make the kids proud would be so nice.
 They were too young for the height of Alfie Moon and they have only seen daddy dressed as a drag queen.”

-I’m A Celebrity…Get Me Out Of Here! begins on ITV on November 15.
+- I’m A Celebrity…Get Me Out Of Here! begins on November 15.